fabrice-baray/make-fw/README.md

-# make-fw
-Makefile framework
+# make-fw - a simple Makefile framework

 make-fw aims to provide a simple framework to use makefile for project compilations.
-Even though makefiles are an old way to handle project compilations, it is very stable, has most of the needed feature, is largely known by developers and so is still a very reliable tool to be considered.
-However to avoid some pitfalls, complicated syntax and some nightmares, I felt that developing a framework could be useful.
+Even though makefiles are an old way to handle project compilations, it is very stable, has most of the needed features, is largely known by developers and so is still a very reliable tool to be considered.
+However to avoid some pitfalls, complicated syntaxes and recurring nightmares, I felt that having a guiding framework could actually be something useful.
 I tried to respect the following principles:

 - do not use recursive make invocations, instead a single invocation of make should construct the whole dependency tree (following the idea presented by